Boris-Barboris/dpeq/README.md

 Many thanks to authors of https://github.com/pszturmaj/ddb and https://github.com/teamhackback/hb-ddb, wich gave this library inspiration.

-Tests are best examples, see tests/source/main.d
+To see examples, see ./tests/source/main.d